-The Germany Freelance visa is in fact a residence permit for Germany, that allows freelancers such as artists and self employed to go to Germany for periods longer than 3 months.
+The Germany Freelance visa is a German national visa, that allows freelancers such as artists and the self-employed to go to Germany for periods longer than 3 months.

 With a freelance visa in Germany, you can work with different startups, businesses or individuals on a need-based and part-time contracts.
 There are no field restrictions, you can be in any profession, such as web programming, accounting, writing, marketing and so on.
 You can also work with clients outside the country, through different platforms.